sionabraham-senvo/sioncodes/blog/_posts/fast-postgresql-tests.md

 >
 > This article uses code excerpts from my Repository Pattern tutorial, available [here](https://github.com/sionabraham-senvo/sioncodes/tree/main/examples/repository_pattern) on GitHub.

-##  Commitment is Thieving Time From You!
+##  Commitment is thieving time from you!

 SQLAlchemy's session management can be a bit tricky to wrap your head around, and is very often the source of performance issues.